The Web Health

 What to Do If Your Temporary Crown Falls Out and Causes Pain

 Let your dentist know as soon as possible.
-They will advise you on whether you should come in for an appointment or try to reattach it at home using temporary dental adhesive.
+They will advise you either you should come in for an appointment or try to reattach it at home using temporary dental crown adhesive.

 Without the crown, your tooth is more sensitive to hot, cold, and pressure.
 To minimize discomfort: